Best Anti-Detect Browsers for Safe and Effective Web Scraping

 What is the use of an anti detect browser?

 There are many use cases for anti detect browsers.
 Yet there are industries that rely on these browsers more than others.
-That’s why I am going to be specific about what are the use cases of anti detect browser and why use it.
+That’s why I am going to be specific about what are the use cases of anti detect browsers and why use they.
 So understanding that its biggest strength is anonymity, here are the most common use cases for an anti detect web browser:

 - Marketing agencies: Affiliate marketers or social media agencies usually have to manage multiple social media accounts.
 In practice, social media platforms ban access to such activities.
 Ideally, from their pov, one device should only handle one account.
 More could lead to abuse.
 Since anti detect browsers create more than a single identity, you could easily use them to manage such activity.